fossasia/visdom/README.md

 This is the image of the output:
 <p align="center"><img align="center" src="docs/images/output.gif" width="400" /></p>

+### Network Graph

+This function draws a graph, in which the nodes and edges are taken from a 2-D matrix of size [,2] where each row contains a source and destination node value.
+The numeric value used to define nodes should be strictly between (0 to n-1), where n is the number of nodes.

+There are two optional arguments :
+- `edgeLabels` : list of custom edge labels.
+If not provided each edge gets a label, "source-destination", eg "1-2", size should be equal to size of input "edges".
+Optional.
+- `nodeLabels` : list of custom node labels.
+If not provided each node gets a label same as the numeric value defined in the "edges". size should be equal to number of nodes present.
+Optional.

+The following opts are supported:
+- `opts.height` : Height of the plot.
+Default : 500
+- `opts.width` : Width of the plot.
+Default : 500
+- `opts.directed` : whether the plot should have a arrow or not.
+Default : false
+- `opts.showVertexLabels` : Whether to show vertex labels.
+Default : true
+- `opts.showEdgeLabels` : Whether to show edge labels.
+Default : false
+- `opts.scheme` : Whether all nodes shoud have "same" color or "different".
+Default : "same"

 ### Customizing plots

 The plotting functions take an optional `opts` table as input that can be used to change (generic or plot-specific) properties of the plots.